comebacknader/StandUpHybrid/README.md

 # StandUpHybrid App

-This is a hybrid web/mobile application written in React Native.
+A hybrid progressive web & mobile app for stand up comedians to perfect their impressions, and to develop their routines written in React Native.